AnimeThemes/animethemes-db-dump/.github/CONTRIBUTING.md

 Unless otherwise specified, any issue that does not have an assignee can be claimed by any volunteer.

 Please leave a comment in the issue indicating interest so that you can be designated as the assignee by a member.
 This is a requirement in Github to allow assignment of contributors outside of the organization by members.

-If further discussion is needed before work can be started, please make use of the `#design` channel on the [**discord**](https://discordapp.com/invite/m9zbVyQ).
+If further discussion is needed before work can be started, please make use of the `#development` channel on the [**discord**](https://discordapp.com/invite/m9zbVyQ).

 ## Development Environment